nameko/nameko-examples/README.md

 ## Run tests

-Ensure RabbitMQ, MySQL and Redis are running and
+Ensure RabbitMQ, MySQL and Redis are running and `config.yaml` files for each service are configured correctly.

 `$ make coverage`